cruiseresearchgroup/PISA/README.md

-# PromptCast: A New Forecasting Paradigm
+# PromptCast: A New Prompt-Based Learning Paradigm for Time Series Forecasting

 ## Introduction
-This repository is the reporisity of **PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting** (TKDE2023).
+This repository is the reporisity of **PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting** [link to paper](https://www.computer.org/csdl/journal/tk/2024/11/10356715/1SQHrJbvx0A).
 PISA is a large-scale dataset including three real-world forecasting scenarios (three sub-sets) with 311,932 data instances in total.
 It is designed to support and facilitate the novel PromptCast task proposed in the paper.

 ## Numerical Time Series Forecasting vs. PromptCast